 “COVID-19 has affected my work due to the increased demand for COVID-19 related consulting work, including clinical trial study designs, protocol reviews, and expert medical advice to biotechnology companies developing vaccines and therapeutics.
 I have been responding to the outbreak through assisting biotechnology companies with their vaccine and therapeutics clinical development efforts.
 There has been significant disruption to clinical work, but minimal disruption to consulting work, which is the bulk of what I do and is done remotely via telework.
-My Immunology training from LSHTM has been immensely helpful for my work as a medical advisor and consultant to biotechnology companies for their vaccine and therapeutics development programs, particularly for cytokine-related therapeutics.”
+My Immunology training from LSHTM has been immensely helpful for my work as a medical advisor and consultant to biotechnology companies, particularly for cytokine-related therapeutics.”